Friday, May 1, 2026

 Hotels & Accommodations

-Belmont has a number of partnerships with local hotels, most if not all offer Belmont discounted rates.
-The closest in proximity to Belmont can be found in West End/Midtown and Green Hills.
+Should you be in need of lodging for the Symposium, Belmont has a number of partnerships with local hotels, most if not all offer Belmont discounted rates.
+The closest in proximity to Belmont can be found in West End/Midtown, Downtown, and Green Hills.
 Ask for the Belmont University rate when making your reservation at one of these partner hotels!

 Directions to Belmont University & the Symposium conference center

-Click here to download a map of the Belmont campus.
-Symposium information is highlighted in yellow.
+Click here for a map of the Belmont campus.

-- The Symposium is held in the Thomas F. Frist, Jr. College of Medicine (building #9 on campus map) on the 2nd floor.
+- The Symposium is held in the Thomas F. Frist, Jr. College of Medicine (building #9 on PDF version of campus map).

-- Free parking is available in the Frist Parking Garage (P12 on map) located underneath the building with elevator access to all floors.
+- Free parking is available in the Frist Parking Garage (P12 on PDF version of map) located underneath the building with elevator access to the interior.

 Lectures